 Are All Goldendoodles High Energy?

 Goldendoodles generally tend to be bred in a way that makes them high-energy dogs.
 This can’t be said about every Goldendoodle, but the breed is a mix between a poodle and a golden retriever.
 If you know anything about golden retrievers, you know that they are very playful.
+While Goldendodles calm down eventually, they have so much energy when they’re young that it can lead to undesirable behavior.

 Goldendoodles tend to be more hyper during their puppy stage, which is to be expected.
 The two breeds of dogs that they are bred from are both hard-working dogs.
 Golden retrievers are used to guide the disabled, and poodles are classic show dogs who are used to intensive training and running around.